peterchencc/peterchen.cc/content/me.md

 Hey, nice to meet you.
 I'm Peter Chen from Taiwan. 👋

-I'm a **Software Engineer** working at **Singapore** previously.
-Focusing on the web platform, more on **front-end** side.
+I'm a **Software Engineer** working in **Singapore** previously.

-I'm easy-going, a team player and have a good product sense.
 Always passionate to improve user experience and contribute to products from an engineering perspective.

 This is my website where I write about software engineering and other stuff that I am interested in.